Who Gets My Super

 Upon your death, your super can leave your fund in two ways.

 Your super can go directly from your fund to your SIS dependants.
 Or your super can go into your estate and then your legal personal representative (LPR) will distribute it – in accordance with your will if you left one.

-So anybody can receive your super through your estate but only your SIS dependants can receive it directly from your super fund.
+So anybody can receive your super through your estate but only your SIS dependants can receive it directly from your fund.

 But there is another way and that is a death benefit pension.
 With a death benefit pension your super stays within super and is only slowly paid out via pension payments.

-The legislator doesn’t like this second option for obvious reasons.
+The legislator doesn’t like this one for obvious reasons.
 And so they limited the circle of possible recipients to your spouse, your children under 18 as well as anybody living in an interdependency relationship with you or financially dependant on you who is not your child.